About the Sanitary District

 How the Sanitary District is managed:

 For many years the Sanitary District’s work was performed by a board of three Commissioners appointed to 6 year rotating terms by the Town of Rhine Board Chairman.
 In 2003 the residents of the Sanitary District began electing their three commissioners to 6 year rotating terms.
 Two Commissioners must be residents of the District, and one only needs to own property in the District.
-The current Commissioners have all served since 2003.
+The current Commissioners are all lake residents.
 Anyone interested in serving on the Sanitary District Board is enthusiastically urged to contact the District.

 The District Board of Commissioners manages planning, policy, and the delivery of reliable quality services.
 The Commissioners do not perform any construction, maintenance, or repair work.